What Is a Personal Loan?

 Personal loans are available for most consumers across the credit spectrum, but there are some things you can do to improve your chances of getting approved at a favorable rate.
 Here are some factors lenders consider when you apply:

-• Credit score: Your credit score is a snapshot of your overall credit history, and the higher it is, the better your chances of getting approved with a low interest rate.
-That said, there are personal loans for bad credit, so you're not completely out of luck if you don't have time to improve your credit before you apply.
+• Credit score: Many top lenders may require fair or good credit to get approved.
+However, there are personal loans for bad credit, so you're not completely out of luck if you don't have time to improve your credit before you apply.

-• Credit report: While your credit score is important, lenders will also check your credit report to make sure there aren't any negative items from the past that could affect their decision.
-Specifically, things like delinquent payments, collection accounts, bankruptcy and foreclosure could act as a red flag and make it difficult to get approved.
+• Credit report: While your credit score is important, it doesn't tell the whole story.
+Lenders will also check your credit report to make sure there aren't any red flags, such as delinquent payments, collection accounts, bankruptcy or foreclosure.

 If your credit and income situation isn't where you want it to be for a personal loan, work to improve it before you apply.